Sensory Movement and Communication Sessions

 For children with learning disabilities School Group:

 Introducing the theme for the day and ensuring everyone is comfortable in the space and noticing who is around him or her.
 Listening to the music and imagine it connecting us together.
-Solidarity, connection and tenderness
+Love and belonging.

 Music to Warm up, walking, dancing in pairs, vital rhythm. :